Creating a Canvas

 Choose conversion events

-If your Canvas has multiple variants or a Control Group, Braze will use this conversion event to determine the best variation for achieving this conversion goal.
+If your Canvas has multiple variants or a control group, Braze will use this conversion event to determine the best variation for achieving this conversion goal.
 Using the same logic, you can create multiple conversion events.

-Step 2b: Set your Canvas entry schedule
+Step 2b: Determine your Canvas entry schedule

 You can choose one of three ways in which users can enter your Canvas.